bitindi/docs/content/docs/tokenomics/bni.md

 | Development |  10% |   5,000,000 |  1% vested monthly |
 | Marketing |  11% |   5,500,000 |  1% vested monthly |

+## Fair Launch/Liquidity
+Fair launch of 49% $BNI was conducted on 2022.10.15.

+## Exchange Listing/Security
+Utilised for Tier 1 & 2 exchanges listing, the primary listing documentation is processed, only the security deposit is pending for the final listing of $BNI.

+## Development
+ Utilised for development purposes.

+ ## Marketing
+ Utilised for marketing purposes.

 ## The New BNI token is the native currency of the Bitindi Network blockchain and platform, just like ETH on Ethereum and BNB on Binance.